Alamut Visual is a gene browser supporting human genes (protein coding, non-protein coding and pseudogenes).

 - Missense prediction tools (Align GVGD, SIFT, MutationTaster, PolyPhen-2, KD4v)

 Alamut Visual contains an advanced BAM NGS alignments viewer with VCF support.

-- It contains a mutation-focused search engine over PubMed abstracts
+- mutation-focused search engine over PubMed abstracts

 - Nucleotide conservation (phastCons and phyloP scores)

 - Genome of the Netherlands (GoNL), Japan Human Genetic Variation Database (HGVD)